World Cup 2026 Outright Winner Odds: Who Will Triumph In North America?

 Tuchel's Lions Finally Ready To Roar?

-Mbappe & Co.
-Carry The Weight Of A Nation's Expectations
+Mbappe & Co Carry The Weight Of A Nation's Expectations

 Ancelotti's Samba Stars Chasing A Sixth Crown

-Brazil's path to the 2026 World Cup was far from smooth.
 A 4-1 hammering at the hands of Argentina in March 2025 proved the low point, leading to the dismissal of coach Dorival Junior and the appointment of Carlo Ancelotti.

-The Italian's arrival brought renewed structure, and Brazil eventually secured their place with a 1-0 win over Paraguay courtesy of a Vinicius Jr. goal.
+The Italian's arrival brought renewed structure, and Brazil eventually secured their place with a 1-0 win over Paraguay courtesy of a Vinicius Jr goal.

 It is worth noting that Brazil are the only nation to have appeared at every World Cup since 1930 - their pedigree is unmatched.

-Can the Defending Champions Do The Unthinkable?
+Can Defending Champions Do The Unthinkable?

-Ronaldo's Last Dance On The Biggest Stage
+Ronaldo's Last Dance

 Beyond Ronaldo, Bruno Fernandes, Rafael Leao and Bernardo Silva give Portugal genuine quality across the pitch.

-Four-Time Champions Eyeing Long-Awaited Return
+Four-Time Champions Eye Long-Awaited Return

-Germany feel underrated given their history and the talent emerging through their ranks.
+Germany's price seems a little generous given their history and the talent emerging through their ranks.

 Florian Wirtz and Jamal Musiala give Germany a creative axis that can hurt any team.